top of page

 Inner relationship focusing is a practice that builds our ability to give attention to our inner experiences, both somatic and emotional.
 By dropping into the body and seeking the "felt sense" of the moment with curiosity and support, we can develop a more positive and empowered relationship to ourselves

-Attachment Therapy
+Attachment Theory

 Attachment to early caregivers is a model that shapes how we engage in all other relationships, often experiencing similar emotional patterns.
-Attachment therapy promotes awareness of how we move in connection with others and supports shifts in relationship dynamics by making clear what unmet needs and unspoken beliefs are directing our behaviours and desires
+Attachment theory promotes awareness of how we move in connection with others and supports shifts in relationship dynamics by making clear what unmet needs and unspoken beliefs are directing our behaviours and desires

 Polyvagal Theory

 Polyvagal theory focuses on the way that your nervous system responds to the external world and relational experiences.
 There are three states: ventral vagal (relaxed, socially engaged), sympathetic (triggered, reactive), and dorsal vagal (overwhelmed, frozen).
 Using this lens, we can better understand the situations that move you between states and also the circumstances that most effectively return you to a grounded, connected state.
+We can use this awareness to develop your self-awareness and self-compassion in an ongoing and practical way.

-Transpersonal Therapy
+Transpersonal Counselling

 The foundation of transpersonal therapy is the absolute safety and supportiveness of the therapeutic relationship.
 Our time together is an opportunity for you to experience a connection in which your needs are my unconditional priority; where your honest expression is invited, respected, appreciated.
 This may seem simple - I assure you, it is profound.
 Subconsciously, we spend a great deal of time guarding and performing for others.
 Spending time inside of a secure connection powerfully develops your ability to bring this trusting, confident part of yourself to other relationships in your life.